Finding 709 Defects in 258 Projects: An Experience Report on Applying CodeQL to Open-Source Embedded Software (Experience Paper) -- Extended Report: Prevalence Study

-We searched (on Apr 8, 2023) for popular embedded software on GitHub.
-Specifically, we collected original (\ie{} non-forked), active (\ie{} non-archived) C/C++ embedded software. \fig{fig:ems-ds} shows the exact filters for our search.
-We sorted the resulting repositories according to their popularity (\ie{} number of stars) and collected the top 250.
-Also, all these repositories have more than 100 stars, indicating their popularity.
-We manually checked each repository to filter false positives by removing non-embedded repositories.
-For instance, we filtered out a machine learning project that also contained the word ``embedded'' in its keywords.
-In total, this resulted in 238 repositories.
+We searched GitHub for popular embedded software on GitHub.
+Specifically, we collected original (\ie{} non-forked), active (\ie{} non-archived) C/C++ embedded software. \cref{fig:EMBOSSCorpus-Figure} shows the exact filters for our search.
+The initial query yields $\sim$20K projects.
+We sorted them by popularity (operationalized as the number of stars~\cite{borges_whats_2018}) and collected the top 250.
+We manually filtered out 12 false positives (non-embedded repositories) based on their READMEs.
+For instance, we filtered out a machine learning project that had the word ``embedded'' in its keywords.